jerryhopper/fusionauth-bash-deviceauth/README.md

 ```

-## deviceAuth.sh poll
+## deviceauth.sh poll

-Polls idp server, waits for a succesful authorization response as initiated by authorize.sh
+Polls idp server, waits for a succesful authorization response as initiated by deviceauth.sh authorize

 Example response :